The Orchards at Orenco

 150 units; new construction

 Strategies of providing affordable housing built at transit-oriented (TOD) design locations with green building technology match REACH’s goals of providing a more comprehensive model of affordable living.
 With this in mind, REACH set out to secure an affordable TOD site in the Orenco Station neighborhood in Hillsboro, given its proximity to light rail and multiple community amenities.
 Over the past 15 years, several thousand housing units have been developed in and around Orenco Station, but currently there is no affordable workforce housing available to those earning under $30,000/year.
 In 2013, REACH purchased a site abutting the MAX light rail station at Orenco Station.
 The land will be used to build a three phase project over the next 5-6 years totaling approximately 150 units of affordable housing for working families.
 The project will be built using “Passive House” standards to further reduce tenant monthly energy expenses.
 When complete, the Orchards at Orenco will be the largest multi-family Passive House building in the United States.
 For more information, read the Orchards at Orenco Phase I Project Overview.
+To download an infographic about the Anatomy of a Passive House, click here (compliments of Ankrom Mosian).

 127 Units/Mixed Use; joint venture; new construction